 We appreciate your comments on the consideration of both demand and supply-side accessibility as an innovation of the study.
 In response,

-We have added a brief discussion in Introduction, as mentioned in our response to comment (1).
+We have added a brief discussion in Introduction to emphasize the innovation on the demand and supply perspective of food access, as mentioned in our response to comment (1).

 Additionally, in light of feedback from the other reviewer, we included a section (Section 2.1) reviewing people’s food access behavior in general and reiterated this point in.
-In that section, highlighted this potential of GPS data again.
+In that section, we highlighted this potential of GPS data again.
 We discussed the traditional supply side analysis including measurements like food desert, with their contributions as well as the shortcomings when talking about demand side.
 We then briefly discussed the potential of GPS data in the demand side.

 Please find the revisions in the manuscript and included here.

-Food access, like access to other public services, results from the transition from potential access (i.e. food accessibility) to actual revealed (or realized) access (i.e. food acquisition) (Khan 1992, Simelane and Worth 2020, Tadesse et al. 2020).
+Food access, like access to other public services, results from the transition from potential access (i.e. food accessibility) to actual realized access (i.e. food acquisition) (Khan 1992, Simelane and Worth 2020, Tadesse et al. 2020).
 This transition is determined by facilitators or barriers from both the supply side (i.e. facilities characteristics, like size and distribution) and the demand side (i.e. area characteristics, like population and access distance), with moderation from planning and policy efforts.

 Studies on potential food access primarily focus on the supply side.
 Researchers model food outlet availability using datasets such as Point of Interest (POI) data (Larsen and Gilliland 2008) or satellite imagery (e.g., agricultural land use that informs food production and harvest patterns) (Nguyen et al. 2020).
 These models are then combined with potential demand, usually estimated using regional characteristics like population size, income, area, and distance to food outlets (Larsen and Gilliland 2008).
 This approach has led to the development of many accessibility measures including “food deserts” (Berkowitz et al. 2018).